kuzzleio/documentation/src/sdk-reference/js/6/getting-started/react/index.md

 }
 ```

-Now we can create our Redux action `sendMessage` who take a string and create the document in Kuzzle.
+Now we can create our Redux action `sendMessage` which takes a string and creates the document in Kuzzle.

 Let's begin with our action function, in _src/state/actions.js_: